-

 Day 2

-In the morning, a short transfer takes you to Daolasa, where a cable car whisks you from the valley up to your trailhead at 2050m in the Presanella group of mountains.
-Today’s trail meanders through pine forests and traverses high meadows above the treeline passing lakes as you go.
-It is a charming walk and you will marvel at the overwhelming views of the Brenta Dolomites from the slopes of Presanella.
+In the morning, a short transfer takes you to Daolasa, where a cable car whisks you from the valley up to your trailhead at 2050m in the Presanella massif.
+Today’s trail meanders through pine forests and traverses high meadows above the treeline, passing lakes as you go.
+It is a charming walk, and you will marvel at the overwhelming views of the Brenta Dolomites from the slopes of Presanella.
 The two mountain groups stand one in front of another.
-Presanella is famed for its many lakes, some hidden in the forest, while others are out in the open overlooking the Brenta.
+Presanella is famed for its many lakes, some hidden in the forest, others out in the open overlooking the Brenta.
 The day ends at the picturesque Lake Nambino, which is surrounded by the forest and frequented regularly by fishermen and photographers.

 Day 3